fommil/fpmortals/manuscript/backmatter.md

 `List` is a *type constructor*, `a` is the *type parameter*, `|` separates the *data constructors*, which are: `Nil` the empty list and a `Cons` cell. `Cons` takes two parameters, which are separated by whitespace: no commas and no parameter brackets.

-There is no subtyping in Haskell.
+There is no subtyping in Haskell, so there is no such thing as the `Nil` type or the `Cons` type: both construct a `List`.

 Roughly translated to Scala: